 Find Fresh Seasonal Produce at Indian Valley Organic Farm and Garden in Novato

 This spring and summer, the Indian Valley Organic Farm and Garden on the grounds of College of Marin's Indian Valley Campus is a great place to get organic fruits and veggies.
-A project of College of Marin, Conservation Corps North Bay, and the UC Cooperative Extension, this 5.8-acre certified organic education farm and garden is open to the public for produce shopping on Wednesdays and Saturdays from 10 am to 3 pm from March through October.
+A project of College of Marin, Conservation Corps North Bay, and the UC Cooperative Extension, this 5.8-acre certified organic education farm and garden is open to the public for produce shopping every Wednesday from 10 am to 3 pm.

-You can also reach the farm by hiking through the adjacent Indian Valley Open Space Preserve.
+You can also reach the farm by hiking or riding through the adjacent Indian Valley Open Space Preserve, which is a great place for a family hike or bike ride.

 For more information on the farm and its programs, visit www.conservationcorpsnorthbay.org.
 The farm also actively seeks out volunteers of all ages.
 Call (415) 454-4554 ext.
 276 for information on volunteering.